Fourfront Group London Bridge Henry Woide 0793

 • Incorporating warm elements: Natural woods, warm lighting, textures, and fireside seating create welcoming spaces.

 • Design for all generations: Incorporate options appealing to younger and older workers to promote relating.
-Research by Future Workplace and View suggests generational diversity in workplaces helps unite.
+Research suggests generational diversity in workspaces helps workers unite, and lead to a wider range of perspectives and approaches to problem-solving.
+This can foster innovation and creativity within teams.

 • Provide tech access: Shared tools like A/V equipment, video conferencing, and creative tech bring people together.